 UPDATE: Many users are reporting problems while using this plugin.
 The plugin is a little complex and make changes to your wordpress at a deeper level.
 So, if you don’t know anything about a particular option in the plugin, it would be a good idea to search about it first, or ask me or friends, otherwise leave it as it is.
 I will try to help as much as I can.
 Read the comments, you’ll find problems and solutions .
 Thank you!

-“Is my WordPress site secured?”
-Have you ever asked this question to yourself?
+“Is my WordPress site secured?, Do I have the best WordPress Security Pugin?”
+Have you ever asked these question to yourself?
 I did.
 When one of my friend’s site got hack.
 Nothing like hack, actually.
 But it was all messed up.
 The site was showing some homepage designed by the hackers.
 All other pages and posts were showing fine.
 Someone messed with .htaccess file and maybe with the theme files.
 A simple theme change was the simplest solution to get over the whole problem.

 After all this, I came to my WordPress dashboard and had a look to my security plugins.
 If they were working fine and if my blog is secure from these type of attacks.
 There are tons of security plugin out there.
 Most of them has different work and are for different purpose.
 But what if you can get a single security plugin which can do most of your work?

 I have got a very good WordPress security plugin, best for me, which can handle most of the work for me easily and automatically.
 The name of that WordPress security plugin is Better WP Security.

 WordPress Security Plugin – Better WP Security